mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 points and weight them based on their statistical properties.

-The variogram relates the separating distance between two observation points to a measure of variability of values at that given distance.
+The variogram relates the separating distance between two observation points to a measure of observation similarity at that given distance.
 Our expectation is that variance is increasing with distance, what can basically be seen in the presented figure.